IUCN Category:

 Diet:

-African wild dogs are carnivorous and primarily hunt medium-sized ungulates, such as impalas, wildebeests, and gazelles.
+They are carnivorous and primarily hunt medium-sized ungulates, such as impalas, wildebeests, and gazelles.

 Habitat: